Rent Motorbike Hai Van Pass

 - Join hundreds of other backpackers (depending on time of year), many of whom have never driven a motorbike before.

-- Recognition and fame among your peers for driving the “Hai Van Pass’, which is the most famous road in Vietnam.
+- Recognition and fame amongst your peers for driving the “Hai Van Pass’, which is the most famous road in Vietnam.

 Downsides of the Hai Van Pass